Avengers in Galactic Storm: Gameplay

-Avengers in Galactic Storm is mostly space-themed and plays similarly to other 2D versus fighting games during its release, which the player's character fights against his or her opponent in best two-out-of-three matches in a single player tournament mode with the computer or against another human player.
+Avengers in Galactic Storm is mostly space-themed and plays similarly to other 2D versus fighting games during its release, which the player's character fights against their opponent in best two-out-of-three matches in a single player tournament mode with the computer or against another human player.
 The player has a character roster of eight playable fighters to choose from, each with their moves and fighting styles from the comics.
 The main unique feature of Avengers in Galactic Storm is the assistant character roster.
 Players choose both a playable character and an assistant to fight with before proceeding with the selected mode.
 There are three types of bars above the fighting segments: health, power and assistant.
 If the health bar becomes empty, that character becomes knocked out.
 If the power bar becomes full, that character now has a chance to perform desperation moves.
-If one of the two assistant bars become full, that character can call out his or her assistant to briefly attack his or her opponent (up to two times) before they leave the stage.
+If one of the two assistant bars become full, that character can call out their assistant to briefly attack their opponent (up to two times) before they leave the stage.

 There are two modes in the game, "Story Mode" and "VS Mode".
 In "Story Mode", when selected, the player has to select one of two "Mid-Game Participants": "Friend (Team Member)" or "Foe (Opponent)".
 One player can either fight alone or team up with a second player against opponents throughout this mode.
 The object of this mode is to knock out several characters in order of appearance throughout the Operation: Galactic Storm story arc.
 Each player will have two lives either at the beginning or when continuing.
 When completed, the game will force players to fight previously fought characters randomly selected and played by the computer player.
 When two players team up, and when both players' power bars are full, one of the players can create a "double-powerful tandem move", a duplex desperation move which is another unique feature of the game later inspiring others like Marvel vs. Capcom: Clash of Super Heroes and Rage of the Dragons.
 "VS Mode" is like most multiplayer modes of other 2D versus fighting games, which two players fight head-to-head against each other.